dl4genaudio/dl4genaudio.github.io/intro/index.md

 * Digitizing involves sampling and quatization.

+* A sampling rate comes with its Nyquist limit, which is half the sampling rate.
+Frequencies above the Nyquist limit will "alias" when digitized.

 * Digitization of a "time signal" requires the use of filtering to avoid aliasing of frequency content.

 * Exercise: draw the signal-flow diagram in an analog to digital converter.
 Include as much detail as possible.